openblockchains/programming-bitcoin-script/README.md

 Because of security concerns, that is, fear of stack overflows.
 What about `OP_DIV` for divisions (e.g. `4/2`)?
 Don't ask!
 Ask who's protecting you from stack underflows?
-So what's left for programming - not much really :-).
+So what's left for programming - not much really other than checking signatures and timelocks :-).

 To be continued ...